krishang118/Image-Captioning-System/README.md

 To use these resources:
 1. Download the required files from the Google Drive link.
-2. Extract the dataset files, also place the model files, in the main cloned project directory.
+2. Extract the dataset files, and place the model files, in the main cloned project directory.

 ## Training